 Running a company with cost figures that aren’t 100% accurate will undoubtedly lead to major issues down the line, making an accountant’s job more difficult than ever.

-Some job management software will have built-in reporting features to analyse the data that has been entered into a system in a variety of ways.
+Some job management software will have built-in reporting features to analyze the data that has been entered into a system in a variety of ways.

 Using these, businesses quickly become aware of the unprofitable operation of their business, and work more closely with their accountants to find their way back.